 You can increase stem cells by your lifestyle, proper nutrition, and acupuncture.
 When you eat healthy you can help promote cellular restoration.
 If you’d like to promote stem cells, reduce your sugar intake.
 The more sugar you eat, the less likely your stem cells will thrive.

 Acupuncture has also been used to help your body heal itself.
+You may also try meticore for enhanced metabolism.

 The key to regenerating stem cells can also be fasting.
 Always speak to your doctor first before deciding to fast.
 Researchers from the University of Southern California in Los Angeles found that prolonged fasting (not eating for 2-4 days) protects you from immune system damage, and promotes immune system regeneration.